kartoza/docker-geoserver/README.md

 **Note:** Please check the [GeoServer documentation](https://docs.geoserver.org/stable/en/user/production/index.html) to see which tomcat versions are supported.

+We currently build the image using `tomcat:9.0.73-jdk11-temurin-focal` because `libgdal-java` is no longer being built and support in base images > focal will not have the java bindings for the [GDAL plugin](https://osgeo-org.atlassian.net/browse/GEOT-7412?focusedCommentId=84733).

 ### Building on Windows

 These instructions detail the recommended process for reliably building this on Windows.